 The concept of competitive pricing is best understood when there are only two competing parties.
-Suppose, two companies manufacture detergent for washing clothes.
-Both will charge the same price and if one company wants to compete with the other, will advertise saying why it’s product is better.
+For example, if two companies manufacture detergent for washing clothes, both brands will try to keep their prices in line with each other and advertise their product to stand out in quality and features, to compete with the other brand.

-Even big corporate giants sometimes resort to competitive pricing strategy when they want to enter a new market.
+Even big corporate giants sometimes resort to competitive pricing strategies when they want to increase market share.
 They have to set the price almost equivalent to their competitor, even if the production cost is high.
 In case the production cost is higher, they’d have to play around and adjust prices of packaging, advertising, and distribution.

 With almost 92% of shoppers comparing prices at some point or the other while shopping online, a lot of companies have to resort to competitive pricing to ensure their consumers do not move to another competitor for their low costs.
 In most cases, competitor intelligence and benchmarking tools are the key decision-making resources for determining competitive prices.
 With these intuitive pricing tools, retailers can optimize their prices in near real-time to take advantage of market movements while maintaining profitable margins and get an edge over their competition.